History of Red Star Belgrade: Miljanić era (1966–1975)

 Miljan Miljanić—shown here in Breda with Red Star's star player Dragan Džajić in October 1971 doing some last-minute in-person scouting of their upcoming Cup Winners' Cup opponents Sparta Rotterdam—coached the Belgrade club for eight consecutive seasons, a period during which he brought up a new generation of players (many of them homegrown through the club's youth system) and led them to 4 Yugoslav league titles, 3 national cup wins, and a number of notable European results including 1970–71 European Cup semifinal.

 Having come up through the club's youth system, Miljan Miljanić made a handful of appearances for Red Star's full squad during the early 1950s before unceremoniously ending his modest career as a footballer; however, it was decade and a half later, in the summer of 1966, once he went into coaching that he began finding success.
 In his first season as Red Star's head coach, Miljanić completely changed the club's lineup of players, finishing fifth in the league, same as the previous season's finish under previous head coach Ivan Toplak.

-The following season, a generation led by twenty-one-year-old Dragan Džajić—who'd go on to illustrious footballing career, being officially voted the best ever Serbian player and generally considered one of the best left wingers in world football—began to leave a deep mark on Yugoslav and Serbian football.
+The following season, a generation led by twenty-one-year-old Dragan Džajić—who was later officially voted the best ever Serbian player and generally considered one of the best left wingers in world football—began to leave a deep mark on Yugoslav and Serbian football.
 With players such as Ratomir Dujković, Milovan Đorić, Kiril Dojčinovski, Stanislav Karasi, Jovan Aćimović, Vojin Lazarević, Petar Krivokuća, Stevan Ostojić, and Branko Klenkovski, the 1967—1970 period marked the very first time Red Star managed to win three league titles consecutively, as well as two league-cup doubles.
 Simultaneously Red Star became an accomplished and consistent performer on the European stage as well.
 It was focusing on the Yugoslav Cup in 1971 that led to the club making its second worst league placement ever – sixth place – however, that impression was improved by winning the cup.
 Red Star also won two Supercups in 1969 and 1971.
 Next to the cup victory, Red Star also made it to the semi-finals of the 1970–71 European Cup, where they were eliminated by Greek side Panathinaikos.
-In the first match, Red Star, roared on by a vociferous Belgrade crowd, beat the Greeks 4–1 in front of 100,000 spectators and looked to be in an unassailable position, until they went down 3–0 in Athens and thus lost out on away goals and missed again the final.
+In the first match, Red Star, roared on by a vociferous Belgrade crowd, beat the Greeks 4–1 in front of 100,000 spectators and looked to be in a dominant position, until they went down 3–0 in Athens and thus lost out on away goals and missed again the final.
 Miljanić won another Yugoslav Cup with the team in 1973.
 Some new players emerged, such as Vladimir and Ognjen Petrović, Bogićević, Filipović, Janković and Keri.